canorve/GALFITools/docs/howto.rst

   options:
-    -h, --help            show this help message and exit -d DIS, --dis DIS     Maximum distance among components -er EFFRAD, --effrad EFFRAD
+    -h, --help            show this help message and exit -d DIS, --dis DIS     Maximum distance among components -n NUMCOMP, --numcomp NUMCOMP
-                          percentage of light to compute for radius. default=.5 for effective radius -n NUMCOMP, --numcomp NUMCOMP
                           Number of component where it'll obtain center of all components, default = 1 -a ANGLE, --angle ANGLE